 Head just around the corner from the Seven Stars, to the corner of Hanbury Street and Brick Lane and you’ll spy this arresting mural by Dale Grimshaw.

 Several of Dale’s recent pieces have focused on the people of West Papua in support of the Free West Papua campaign and this one is no exception.
 Dale actually painted another stunning piece on this wall last year.
 Again, it focused on the Papua campaign.
 He returned in March to paint the latest piece that we can see today.
+Even in terms of the amazing Shoreditch street art that we saw on our walk, this one stopped us in our tracks.

 As busy as Brick Lane is (even on a Sunday morning), if you head to some of the less well-worn street art spots, you’ll often find you’re the only person there.
 I was really keen to have a look at Mr Cenz’s newest piece on the wall of the 5th Base Gallery.
 Little did I know that there was a surprise waiting in store…